 So our challenge is to come up with security services that are focused on the right things, provide demonstrable value, and help with moving the conversation forward about securing the critical assets that are managed by the public sector—while addressing the difficulties in projecting the need for security to elected officials and executives.

 So here are three packages that do just that.
 These are meant to assist with establishing a security baseline and budget priorities, identifying low-hanging fruit for quick wins, and addressing compliance requirements that apply to HIPAA, CJIS, and PCI.
 And while pricing depends on scope, these are normally below the threshold for competitive procurement.

-Using our custom packet-capture platform, we’ll pull traffic from your network onto an encrypted drive for a period of 3-5 days.
-This comes back to the MKH&A lab, and is run through our OSMOSIS threat identification platform, and interesting findings investigated by an MKH&A analyst.
+Using our custom packet-capture platform, Critical Insight, we’ll pull traffic from your network onto an encrypted drive for a period of 3-5 days.
+This comes back to the Critical Informatics lab, and is run through our OSMOSIS threat identification platform, and interesting findings investigated by a Critical Informatics analyst.
 The analysis will identify compromised assets in your network, attacks in progress, data exfiltration events, and network device configuration issues.
 This information can be used to identify control deficiencies, the need for user education, and the value of monitoring.